Stigant/Disaster-Project/README.md

 Here step 2 has both good recall and good precision.
 Step 3 is primarily tuned for recall and has relatively poor precision on some categories - essentially those for which there was little data.
 This imbalance was addressed somewhat by using SMOTE to resample data before training.

-Step 1 was done with nltk
+Step 1 was done with nltk. </br>
-Step 2 was done with an SGDC classifier.
+Step 2 was done with an SGDC classifier.</br>
-Step 3 was done using a Logistic Regression with a custom threshold - implemented in ThresholdClassifier Step 4 was done as part of the IfThenClassifier wrapper used to combine steps 1 and 2.
-This step can be turned off by setting reprodict=False.
+Step 3 was done using a Logistic Regression with a custom threshold - implemented in ThresholdClassifier.
+OneByOneClassifier was used to allow for mulitoutput regression with ThresholdClassifier. </br>
+Step 4 was done as part of the IfThenClassifier wrapper used to combine steps 1 and 2.

+A DefaultClassifier class is also implemented.
+This allows default classifications to be assigned according to a dictionary of (Boolean) functions.
+In this case it was used to default empty/totally unseen messages to unrelated (these were previously predicted as related).
+This may not be needed when step 4 is used, but was kept anyway so that step 4 can be easily ommitted - set repredict=False in train_classifier.build_model to do so.

 ## Training Data